barbecued/sc/README.md

 What does it do?
 It displays:

-Kernel version and Kernel Release Date
+-Kernel version and Kernel Release Date

 -Version of SLES